Bloons: Bloons Tower Defense

 In the Bloons Tower Defense series (often abbreviated Bloons TD or BTD), the main objective of the game is to pop the enemy Bloons before they reach the end of the path on the game screen.
 The player has various types of towers available to defend against the Bloons, such as Dart Monkeys, Tack Shooters, and the powerful Super Monkey.
-There are also other types of towers, such as Ninja Monkeys and Sniper Monkeys, introduced in later versions of the game.
-Every tower can be purchased and upgraded with in-game money which is earned through various means.
+There are also other types of towers introduced in later editions of the series, such as Ninja Monkeys and Monkey Buccaneers, the latter of which could only be placed on water.

+Every tower can be purchased and upgraded with in-game money, which is earned through various means.
+In earlier games, the only way of acquiring money was to pop the Bloons, but in Bloons TD 4, a cash-generating tower called the Banana Farm was added, along with the Monkey Buccaneer, which can be upgraded to generate cash at the end of each round.

 There are many types of Bloons, the Red Bloon being the weakest; the tougher variants each contain one or more weaker ones, released when the containing Bloon is popped.
 For example, the Green Bloon contains a Blue Bloon, which contains a Red Bloon.
 Depending on the difficulty and version of the game, the player has a certain number of "lives" available.
 Different types of Bloons consume different numbers of lives if they escape, based on the total number of Bloons contained inside.
 Some Bloons have special attributes.
 Lead Bloons are immune to sharp things, black Bloons are immune to bombs, and white Bloons are immune to ice.
-There are special types of Bloons such as the infamous "MOAB-class" (Massive Ornary Air Blimp, some prefer to call it "Mother Of All Bloons") where the Bloon resembles an airship and takes many hits to defeat, an example being the ZOMG or BFB (Zeppelin Of Mighty Gargantuanness or Brutal Floating Behemoth).
+There are also special types of Bloons, such as the infamous "MOAB-class" bloons (Massive Ornary Air Blimp, sometimes called "Mother Of All Bloons" although that is incorrect according to a note before round 38 in BTD3), where the Bloon resembles an airship and takes many hits to defeat, an example being the ZOMG or BFB (Zeppelin Of Mighty Gargantuanness and Brutal Floating Behemoth, respectively).
 In general, the newer games have had more Bloon and tower types.

-There have been six releases of the BTD series so far; the newest release, BTD6, came out 14 June 2018 on the App Store.
+Bloons TD 6 is the latest installment in the main Bloons Tower Defense series, but Bloons Tower Defense Battles 2, a spinoff, is the most recent game overall.
+Both have a variety of new and improved features.
+The game features all of the classic tower defense gameplay with a few enhanced strategies that add even more depth and challenge.